QubesOS/qubes-doc/managing-os/windows/windows-tools.md

 Qubes Windows Tools are a set of programs and drivers that provide integration of Windows AppVMs with the rest of the Qubes system.
 Currently the following features are available for Windows VMs after installation of those tools:

--   Seamless GUI mode that integrates apps windows onto the common Qubes trusted desktop (available on Qubes R2 Beta 3 and later)
+-   Seamless GUI mode that integrates apps windows onto the common Qubes trusted desktop
 -   Support for [secure clipboard copy/paste](/doc/copy-paste/) between the Windows VM and other AppVMs
 -   Support for [secure file exchange](/doc/copying-files/) between the Windows VM and other AppVMs
 -   Support for qvm-run and generic qrexec for the Windows VM (e.g. ability to run custom service within/from the Windows VM)